Alice White (rower)

-Alice Jean White also known as Alice Jackson (born 20 January 1993) is a British-New Zealand female rower.
+Alice Jean White (born 20 January 1993) is a British-New Zealand rower.
 She has represented both New Zealand and Great Britain in junior and senior level rowing competitions.
 White has competed in and twice won the annual UK Boat Race in 2017 and 2018, representing Cambridge, and helping to set the course record in the 2017 race.
 She has twice competed in the NCAA Championships in the United States.
-Originally from Yorkshire, England, she emigrated to first to New Zealand as a child, where she attended high school, before attending the University of California, Los Angeles to study psychobiology, and then Cambridge studying Clinical Neuroscience with a focus on Huntington’s disease.
+Originally from Yorkshire, England, she emigrated to first to New Zealand as a child, where she attended high school, before attending the University of California, Los Angeles to study psychobiology, and then Cambridge studying Clinical Neuroscience with a focus on Huntington's disease.

 Early life

 Alice White was born to Edward White and Louise Wild on 20 January 1993.
 She has one brother, Sam.
 Originally from Bradford, she lived in Yorkshire, until the age of 10 when her parents emigrated to New Zealand, where she attended Hillcrest High School in Hamilton.
 White became interested in rowing following the Beijing Olympics in 2008, watching Georgina and Caroline Evers-Swindell.
-According to White, she attended a "two-week learn to row programme and really didn’t like it".
+According to White, she attended a "two-week learn to row programme and really didn't like it".
 She was later reintroduced to the sport the following year, when friends asked her to fill the final remaining seat on their boat.

 Competing with the Hamilton Rowing Club and the Waikato Regional Performance Center, she was named as the most promising athlete in 2009, and in 2010 was named the Hamilton Club's "rower of the year'.